 How much does it cost to be seen at an urgent care facility?

-Under the BlueJourney Plan, urgent care visits are $40 copay per visit when you go to an in-network urgent care facility and 40% of the overall cost when you go to an out-network urgent care facility.
+Under the BlueJourney Plan, urgent care visits are $40 copay per visit when you go to an in-network urgent care facility.

 Do I have to see an urgent care doctor that is in-network with BCBSAZ?